 On a Weber kettle your food is primarily cooked by the hot air produced by the burning charcoal.
 This is “convection grilling”.
 On a Kettleman the charcoal heats a semi-porous grill grate.
 The grate gets hot and emits infrared radiation.
 The infrared radiation is what cooks your food.

 This unique design has some definite advantages.
 The main benefit of the Kettleman is the grate design virtually eliminates flare ups when grilling greasy foods like burgers or steaks.
 Another advantage is that because the charcoal is so close to the grate you actually don’t need to use as much charcoal as you do on a Weber kettle.

 Here is a quick walk through of this grill:

 The Kettleman has an easy to use ash clean out system and a sturdy frame that is easily movable on your deck.

-The Kettleman typically costs just under $100 and has a BETTER warranty than a Weber kettle.
+The Kettleman typically costs around $130 and has a BETTER warranty than a Weber kettle.
 The Kettleman matches Weber’s ten year warranty on the grill body and has a two year warranty on the grate.

 There are a couple downsides to the Kettleman that you should be aware of.

 - The infrared grate design really works nice but the same features that prevent flareups also make the grate a pain to clean.